 Fantasy hockey is all about utilizing the later picks of your draft.
 A league can be won by taking the right risks at the right times.
 Take, for example, Max Domi.
-From 2016 to 2018, he struggled to top his 52-point rookie season with the Arizona Coyotes, yet he was a promising young player and a former first-round draft pick, so he still attracted some optimism from fantasy circles.
+From 2016 to 2018, he struggled to top his 52-point rookie season with the Arizona Coyotes, yet he was a promising young player and a former first-round draft pick, so he still attracted some optimism within fantasy circles.
 Then came 2018-19, when he was traded to the Montreal Canadiens and erupted for 72 points.
-Those that took a risk on the struggling forward were rewarded handsomely.
+Those that took a risk on the struggling forward were handsomely rewarded.

 Jamie Benn, Dallas Stars